joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

   we include the script in index.html and we modify the nav bar for large screen (adding id to use them in the script).

 ### How To test that the configuration is correct:
-1) use the right branch: git checkout -b fb-ajax-jquery
+1) use the right branch: git checkout fb-ajax-jquery
 2) build a image(from the root of this repo): docker build -t res/reverse_proxy docker-images/apache-reverse-proxy-image
 3) build a dynamic server's image: docker build -t res/express_zoo docker-images/express_image
 4) build a static server's image: docker build -t res/apache_php docker-images/apache-php-image
 5) run a container with a static server: docker run -d res/apache_php
 6) run a container with a dynamic server: docker run -d res/express_zoo
 7) run a container with a reverse proxy server: docker run -d -p 8080:80 res/reverse_proxy
-8) if not done, add "192.168.99.100 Labo.res.ch" to your Hosts file (windows C:\WINDOWS\system32\drivers\etc\hosts, linux /etc/hosts)
+8) if not done, add "192.168.99.100 (or localhost) Labo.res.ch" to your Hosts file (windows C:\WINDOWS\system32\drivers\etc\hosts, linux /etc/hosts)
 9) check the response sent by the static server with a browser with the server name (labo.res.ch:8080) (the nav bar links should change every 2 seconds in large screen)
 10) check many times(to see different results) the response sent by the server with a browser with the server name (labo.res.ch:8080/api/zoo)